 Sanja Matsuri

 Three Mikoshi.
 Three deities?
 Not exactly.
-The three founders of Sensoji.
-Their immortal souls.
+The immortal souls of the three founders of Sensoji.
 Three kami.
-The mikoshi are moving shrines, to them.
+The mikoshi are moving shrines to them.
+There seems no single word in the English language that fully translates to kami.
+Ancestor, ghost, deity.
+All of the above, but with us.

 At some point during my long relationship with Japan, I struck upon the idea that whenever I visit, I should look up the calendar of festivals, as they’re always on somewhere.
 Our visit to Japan this year coincided with the Sanja Matsuri.
 When I learned this some months before we went, it dredged up some sketchy imagery from the memory banks of a festive mass of sweat and muscle and toil, spilling through streets beneath these hoisted ornate wooden and gilded constructions, what I now know as Omikoshi.